FEAR & AGGRESSION

 ASSESS

-A private consult is a place to start if you are seeing consistent signs of fear from Fido with or without signs of aggression.
-The trainer will observe and collection information to make a holistic plan including recommending the ideal training format to help you both.
+A private consult is the place to start if you are seeing consistent signs of fear from Fido with or without signs of aggression.
+The trainer will observe and collection information to design a training program to help you both.

 PLAN